-On the lake’s edge with mountain views, Taupo town is a base for visitors wanting to explore the regional highlights of a landscape that offers something year-round for every type of active adventure along with pure relaxation.
+On the lake’s edge, Taupo township has dramatic mountain views and is the ideal base for visitors wanting to explore a landscape that offers something year-round for all kinds of active adventure and for pure relaxation.

-Huka Falls, New Zealand's most visited natural attraction, are on the Waikato River just north of Lake Taupo.
-South of the lake, Tongariro National Park has dual World Heritage status recognising important Māori cultural and spiritual associations as well as its outstanding volcanic features.
+Huka Falls, New Zealand's most-visited natural attraction, are on the Waikato River just north of Lake Taupo.
+South of the lake, Tongariro National Park has dual World Heritage status, recognising important Māori cultural and spiritual associations as well as the area's outstanding volcanic features.